telerik/blazor-docs/knowledge-base/chart-draw-horizontal-vertical-lines.md

 ---
-title: Charts - Draw Horizontal and Vertical Lines
+title: Draw Horizontal and Vertical Lines in a Blazor Chart
-description: How to draw horizontal lines in Charts.
-How to draw vertical lines in Charts.
+description: How to draw horizontal and vertical lines in Charts.
+Draw vertical lines in Charts with line series.
+Draw horizontal lines in Charts with plot bands.
 type: how-to
 page_title: How to Draw Horizontal and Vertical Lines in Charts
 slug: chart-kb-draw-horizontal-and-vertical-lines